telecov/LUXLINK-FUSION/install.en.md

 /var/www/html/ysf/
 ```

 This way you won’t lose your current setup.
 If you like it, you can later replace your existing installation.
+Applying these commands will install version 1.
+Once installed, you can update from the LuxLink Fusion website.

 ---